funmaker/eslint-plugin-indent-empty-lines/docs/rules/indent-empty-lines.md

-# Enforce indention on empty lines (indent-empty-lines)
+# Enforce indentation on empty lines (indent-empty-lines)

 Indentation of empty lines can be useful when moving parts of your code.

 ## Rule Details

-This rule allows you to enforce indention on empty lines.
+This rule allows you to enforce indentation on empty lines.

 Examples of **incorrect** code for this rule: